alextzik/V2X_Communication/README.md

 Project in which communication between different nodes (cars & traffic light) is achieved, in an attempt to provide a functional communication system that aims in the increase of safety in driving.

+The ALOHA protocol was used in the network.
 --------------------------------------------------------------
 Video Demonstration of Implemented System: https://mega.nz/#!nSJlmA6C!MGCz0z664B-vrUhXxfego51cPHOzq5efYmmU499-KyU